AaronWageman/Decryption/README.md

 ```
 ./john --incremental --format=Raw-SHA256
 ```
 Here is a picture of it working, as the process could take a while.
+As you can see from the image, the password found was "duke3d".

 ![IncrementalWorking.PNG](IncrementalWorking.PNG)